syncthing/docs/users/config.rst

     The interval with which scan progress information is sent to the GUI.
 Zero means the default value (two seconds).

-pullerSleepS, pullerPauseS
+pullerPauseS
-    Tweaks for rate limiting the puller.
+    Tweak for rate limiting the puller when it retries pulling files.
 Don't change these unless you know what you're doing.

 maxConflicts
     The maximum number of conflict copies to keep around for any given file.